balder-dev/balder/doc/source/getting_started/balder_components.rst

     class MyOwnConnection(Connection):
         pass

-Connection-Trees
+Connection trees
 ----------------

-The Connection-Tree is a global hierarchical structure, that describes how connections are arranged with each other.
+The connection-tree is a global hierarchical structure, that describes how connections are arranged with each other.
 For example that a ``HttpConnection`` is based on a ``TcpConnection`` which itself is based on ``IpV4Connection`` or ``IpV6Connection``.